gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 Software requirements
 =====================

-Packaged versions of Dynare are available for Windows 7/8/10, `Debian GNU/Linux <http://www.debian.org/>`__, `Ubuntu`_ and macOS 10.8
+Packaged versions of Dynare are available for Windows 7/8/10, several GNU/Linux distributions (Debian, Ubuntu, Linux Mint, Arch Linux) and macOS 10.8 or later.
-or later.
 Dynare should work on other systems, but some compilation steps are necessary in that case.

 In order to run Dynare, you need one of the following: